 76 Commonwealth was built ca. 1872 by Charles J. Fox, a mason and builder, one of three contiguous houses (76-78-80 Commonwealth) he built for speculative sale.
-All three houses were Brownstone Gothic in style.
-78 Commonwealth was replaced in 1922-1923, and the original mansard and Gothic dormers of 76 Commonwealth were replaced in the early 1970s.
+All three houses were Brownstone Gothic in style, designed as a symmetrical grouping: 76 Commonwealth and 80 Commonwealth as mirror opposites with bays flanking 78 Commonwealth with a flat façade.
+78 Commonwealth was replaced in 1922-1923, the fenestration on the second and third stories of 80 Commonwealth was altered sometime prior to the early 1940s, and the original mansard and Gothic dormers of 76 Commonwealth were replaced in the early 1970s.

-Charles Fox purchased the land for 76-78-80 Commonwealth on July 5, 1871: two 26 foot wide lots he bought from the Commonwealth of Massachusetts, and a four foot wide strip to the west he bought from Edward Ingersoll Browne, part of a 26 foot lot Edward I. Browne had acquired from the Commonwealth on April 28, 1871.
+Charles Fox purchased the land for 76-78-80 Commonwealth in three transactions: two 26 foot wide lots he acquired from the Commonwealth of Massachusetts on July 5, 1871, and January 31, 1872, and a four foot wide strip to the west he bought from Edward Ingersoll Browne on July 5, 1871, part of a 26 foot lot Edward I. Browne had acquired from the Commonwealth on April 28, 1871.
 Charles Fox subdivided the combined 56 foot lot into three lots, each 18 feet 8 inches in width.